giacomopot/BIO302_ONT/README.md

-# BIO302 - _Primula veris_
+# BIO302 - Nanopore

 ## File location
-All the data needed for your project are available in this Galaxy history **INSERT LIK**.
+All the data needed for your project are available in this Galaxy history **INSERT LINK**.
 Create a new history and import the 3 files of your species:
 * _Androsace vitaliana_ (Avi):
   * `Avitaliana.ont.fastq.gz`: Nanopore reads
   * `Avitaliana.hic.R1.fastq.gz`, `Avitaliana.hic.R2.fastq.gz`: Hi-C reads